SalomePlatform/smesh/src/Tools/TopIIVolMeshPlug/doc/TopIIVolMesh.rst

 Parallel distributed mode
 -----------------
 For larger meshes suitable for distributed-memory solvers (domain-decomposition) the distributed parallel meshing mode can be activated via the check-box **Parallel distributed**.
 This requires the user to provide the number of processors to be used for parallel meshing and how to partition the mesh in each direction (X, Y, Z).
-Then,  **topIIvol_DistMesher** computing tool is called for creating embarassingly parallel distributed meshes for the given DEM point-cloud.
+Then,  **topIIvol_DistMesher** computing tool is called for creating embarrassingly parallel distributed meshes for the given DEM point-cloud.
 These volumetric mesh partitions can be displayed in SALOME by ticking the "Display mesh" check-box.

 The list of input parameters are: